anubhutivyas/RL/docs/guides/rm.md

 # Reward Model Training in NeMo RL

 This document explains how to train reward models (RM) within NeMo RL.
-Currently, only Bradley-Terry reward models are supported.
+Currently, only Bradley-Terry reward models are supported on the DTensor backend.
+Megatron backend support is tracked [here](https://github.com/NVIDIA-NeMo/RL/issues/720).

 ## Launch a Training Job